 Double vinyl LP limited to 450 copies worldwide packaged in a gatefold jacket printed on uncoated stock with double sided insert, black inner sleeve, and free download coupon.
 Mastered by James Plotkin.
-First orders will be shipped on translucent green / bottle vinyl, remaining copies on black.
-Green vinyl is now sold out.
-All copies will ship on black vinyl.

 Ah, the canyons of the mind… how they echo and rumble.
 Here we have eight of them, some resembling long, exhausted songs, haunted by the sounds of small accidents and deep tremors; others are more abstract than that, no windy voice, no stretched out melody, just eerie soundscapes that evoke many things, all of them drowned.
 Felicia Atkinson can conjure up some mighty spacious ghost towns.
 Visions / Voices gathers three years of work, previously released as very limited run cassettes and cd-rs, now mastered by James Plotkin and published under the Umor Rex banner.
 It's cobwebbed attic contains an odd collection of subtly deranged and detuned musical instruments; a piano, a Celtic harp, some guitars, keyboards, electronics, and a female voice deeply lost in the woods… each of these elements sound like a morbidly sensitive tangle of strings, dust, raw nerves and ectoplasm.
 It all somehow feels both intimate and cryptic, like a most intimate crypt, yeah, or the x-ray of a blue open sky.
 After going out on a trip with this album, you might feel like saying “I’ve been to the land of Solitude.
 It is a sky made of gauze, crowded with ghosts.”